 Mammillaria surculosa is a small cactus that forms colonies of bright green spiny stems with prominent cylindrical tubercles tapering slightly at the apex.
 It grows up to 4 inches (10 cm) tall with a spread of 20 inches (50 cm).
 The stems are usually globose or elongated, up to 1.6 inches (4 cm) tall and up to 1.2 inches (3 cm) in diameter.
-One solitary, hooked, needle-like, slender, somewhat twisted, amber yellow or brownish-yellow, darker tipped, up to 20 mm long.
 The tubercles are tipped with clusters of one brownish-yellow, hooked, somewhat twisted, up to 0.8 inches (2 cm) long central spine and 12 to 15 stiff, white to pale yellow, up to 0.4 inches (1 cm) long radial spines.
 Flowers are funnel-shaped, lemon yellow, up to 1 inch (2.5 cm) long, about 0.7 inches (1.8 cm) in diameter, and appear in spring.
 Fruits are oblong, green to reddish or greenish-brown, and contain light brown seeds.

 The specific epithet "surculosa (sur-ku-LO-sa)" is the feminine form of the Latin compound adjective "surculosus," meaning "suckering" or "producing suckers or sucker-like shoots," and refers to the growing habit of the species.

 How to Grow and Care for Mammillaria surculosa

 Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
 If you are growing M. surculosa indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
 If possible, place the pot on the balcony or in the garden for extra light from spring to fall.

 Soil: M. surculosa requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use commercial cactus potting mixes or create your own potting mix.